ronaldneves/crud_api_test/readme.md

 back end: simple CRUD app for creating books, publisher and author objects, stored on a noSQL mongoDB database (hosted online). objects also have references between them, like (book -> author) and (book -> publisher)

-you also needs to connect your own database on /src/config/dbConnect.js, line 3.
+you also need to connect your own database on /src/config/dbConnect.js, line 3.